jamesrz95/test-tango/README.md

 You can open a new terminal in your VS Code and for each folder, you will need to install the dependencies

-!!Note, you need nvm v16 or above to run code so chanve your version.
+!!Note, you need nvm v16 or above to run code so make changes if needed.
 ```bash
   nvm use v16
 ```